 Splinter / Sub-challenge 2 Cal/Val Strategies

-Chairs:
+Chairs: Christian Haas (AWI), Fanny Girard-Ardhuin (IFREMER)

 Topic: Field data collections and collection strategies (including helicopter/airplane) that are needed for EO-algorithm development and validation of products derived from EO data and for tuning of AI/ML techniques.
 The lack of validation data is one of the most serious problems when analyzing satellite data acquired over sea ice and developing algorithms for, e.g. ice type classification and retrieval of ice properties.
 The validation of Arctic / Antarctic-wide products requires the combined use of field measurements and high-resolution satellite data.